 If you’re not a recovering addict, how can you help me?

-With over thirty years experience specializing in the treatment of substance abuse, addiction and mental health issues, I have become quite comfortable with this question.
+With over thirty-five years experience specializing in the treatment of substance abuse, addiction and mental health issues, I have become quite comfortable with this question.
 I have a keen ability for empathy and a sincere passion about my work.
 Ultimately were all recovering from something.
 In my experience, once people get honest with themselves and each other, they realize they have much more in common than not.
 I have met excellent therapists both in and outside of recovery from addiction.
 Obviously it is your right to work with a therapist in recovery if that is your preference.
 If that’s the case, I support your decision.

 Do I have to attend 12-step meetings?

 Many people are unwilling to attend 12-step meetings for personal reasons.
 I’m not as interested in what you’re not willing to do as I am in what you are willing to do.
 I encourage you to be honest with yourself about what you determine your needs are to stay clean and sober.
 An open mind is a powerful tool in recovery.
+So is willingness.

 Is your program a non-12-step program?